varoonsahgal/tf-inter/Hands-On Labs/Section 02 - Understand IAC Concepts/02 - Benefits_of_Infrastructure_as_Code.md

 Go ahead and create a new file called `main.tf` and `variables.tf`.

 In the `variables.tf`, copy the following variable definitions and save the file.

+Under `vpc_name` go ahead and change the name to something unique with your initials (but try to keep it short) so that you can identify it as we are in a shared account.

 Don't worry about understanding everything just yet, we'll learn all about variables in Objective 3.

 ```hcl
 variable "aws_region" {